Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Laurie Polster over 5 years ago
+Laurie Polster almost 6 years ago

 Socio-economic diversity is vital to Oakland, and we have many moderate and low(er) income residents who need rental assistance.
 There are ways to achieve this that won’t jeopardize socio-economic diversity of our property owners, something also vital to Oakland.
 First, make rent subsidies based on level of need.
 Second, spread financial responsibility onto the entire city population, not just landlords, and definitely not on small owner-occupied landlords, many of moderate income whom have invested heavily in renovating deferred maintenance properties and are struggling to make ends meet.
 Ways to spread financial responsibility: property tax breaks for landlords subsidizing tenant rentals through reduced rent, raising revenue for direct rent subsidies through parcel tax, business tax, and volunteer donations solicited from low Prop 13 assessed rate property owners who already aren’t paying their fair share.
 Prop 13 has created one inequitable system.
 Please don’t add to it.